 If factors (b) and (c) above are relatively equal, then layoff shall occur in the inverse order of seniority of the employees.
 In exercising its judgment in making the selection, the College will not act arbitrarily or capriciously.
-Seniority, for purposes of this article, shall be defined
+Seniority, for purposes of this article, shall be defined as the length of time the employee has been continuously employed at the College.

-- as the length of time the employee has been continuously employed at the College. - 6.
-In the event of a layoff under this article, an employee may purchase health benefits at the group rate plus any administrative fees set by the College for eighteen (18) months from the date of the layoff.
+- 6. In the event of a layoff under this article, an employee may purchase health benefits through COBRA (http://ww1.cobrainsurance.com/).
 An employee who is laid off under this article shall continue to retain all the rights and benefits under the Tuition Waiver provisions of this Agreement for the entire length of the recall period. - 7.
 Recall.
 The Colleges will maintain a list of bargaining unit members who have been laid off under this article.
 An employee on this list will be recalled to her/his original position or substantially similar position if it becomes available within two (2) years of the date of being laid off and provided the employee is otherwise qualified for the position.
 When the College is recalling employees, it will recall in order of seniority from those eligible for each position.
 An employee who is recalled shall retain her/his previous seniority and benefits.

-Notices of recall will be sent, certified mail, to the last known address of the employee(s), with a copy to the Union President and the Chapter Chair of the affected College. - 8.
-Employees who have been laid off under this article may also apply for other open positions at the College.
+Notices of recall will be sent, certified mail, to the last known address of the employee(s), with a copy to the Union President and the Chapter Chair of the affected College.
+Employees may refuse the recall and maintain their recall rights for the rest of the recall period.
+If the senior employee refuses the recall, the next-senior employee will be recalled.

+8. Employees who have been laid off under this article may also apply for other open positions at the College.
 In the event such an employee is hired for an open position within three (3) years of her or his layoff date, she or he will retain any prior seniority and benefits.